buddydev/bp-featured-members/readme.txt

 **For Support**, Please use [BuddyDev Support Forums](https://buddydev.com/support/forums/ ).

-Are you looking for more features for your BuddyPress site.
-We have got a lot of [BuddyPress plugins](https://buddydev.com/plugins/) that you may find helpful.
+**Love BuddyPress?** We do.
+Checkout our list of powerful [BuddyPress plugins](https://buddydev.com/plugins/).

-*Note*:- The views may not work properly with Bp Nouveau template pack.
+*Note*:- The views may not work properly with BP Nouveau template pack.
 We are unable to support BP Nouveau till September 2018.

 == Installation ==